How is a website built? The 7 phases of web development

 Learn more about how we approach technology decisions on our web development services page.

-This is the most visible phase of the web development steps for clients — this is where the visual designs come to life.
+The most visible phase for clients — this is where the visual designs come to life.

-- User flows — how will visitors navigate the site?
-What steps do they take before contacting you or making a purchase?
+- User flows — how will visitors navigate?
+What steps do they take before contacting you or buying?

-- Wireframes — low-fidelity sketches showing the page structure and content layout, without visual design
+- Wireframes — low-fidelity sketches showing structure and content layout, no visual design

-- Information architecture — organizing content into a logical hierarchy
+- Information architecture — content organized into a logical hierarchy

-- Mobile-first approach — in 2026, 65-70% of web traffic comes from mobile devices, so design starts with the mobile view
+- Mobile-first approach — 65–70% of web traffic comes from mobile, so design starts there

 - Design system creation — colors, typography, buttons, cards, icons in a unified style